SpellholdStudios/Region_of_Terror/README.md

 ## <a name="components" id="components"></a>Components

 The installer includes the following components.
-The number of each is the component *DESIGNATED* number which gives it a fixed install position, lets other components and mods detect it and allows automated installers to specify component choices.
+The number of each is the component *DESIGNATED* number which gives it a fixed install position, lets other components and mods detect it and allows automated installers to specify component choices.<br /><br />
-All optional subcomponents require the main component (they need to since it's the one that installs new content).<br /><br />

 #### 0. Main component